 Treat the red discoloration that represents an early acne scar.

 In my practice, I like to use a laser that targets the red discoloration as well as any active inflammatory acne lesions.
-Hence, patients can have both their acne as well as the discoloration treated in the same scar treatment session.
+Hence, patients can have both their acne as well as the discoloration treated in the same scar revision session.
 Unfortunately, there are no truly effective topical medications or products that can reduce the red discoloration associated with early acne scarring.

 Treat the depressions on the skin that represent mature acne scars.